cattleguard/R-Fun/README.md

 ## randomForest walk through
 Slides and a couple of examples designed to be minimally confusing and guarantee quick execution.

-Basics for starting the challenges over at [https://www.praetorian.com/hall-of-fame](https://www.praetorian.com/hall-of-fame)
+Basics for starting the ML challenge over at [https://www.praetorian.com/hall-of-fame](https://www.praetorian.com/hall-of-fame) in R.  I ended up taking a route of XGBoost and n-grams from `anti_join`s.